chappy84/google-analytics-server-side/README.markdown

 There are two adapters available in the GASS framework

 #### BrowserCap
-To use this adapter you must have the php ini setting [browsercap][5] set.
+There is one optional option as part of the array configuration parameter.

+- browscap: This is the same as the php ini setting [browscap][5], a file-system location where the [php_browscap.ini file][6] is located / can be downloaded to

-When an update is available on the server the code will automatically download the file into the location provided.
+When an update for the browscap ini file is available [on the server][6] the code will automatically download the file into the location provided.

+N/B: You MUST either provide the browscap setting or have it set in php.ini, otherwise this adapter will not work.

+N/B2: Due to an issue with the browscap ini file only being loaded when PHP starts up (which is with the web-server apache, PHP-FPM etc.) the code deals with the ini file itself, rather than using the built in get_browser function.
+This ensures the auto-update functionality will work without the need to restart the web-server.

 e.g.